WHAT IS A NEUROMA?

 - A feeling that something is inside the ball of the foot

-- A feeling that there’s something in the shoe or a sock is bunched up
+- A feeling that something is in the shoe or a sock is bunched up

 "Dr. Levine and staff are absolutely amazing.
 I had several consultations with other podiatrists, none came close Dr. Levine or Dr. Ryan.
 Both do meticulous work.
 I had very painful bunions on both feet, Dr. Levine removed both and I barely have scars (seriously!).
 Kind, compassionate, and TOP in her field.
 My sister suffers from the same (painful bunions), and she lives over an hour and half outside NYC but she will ONLY see Dr. Levine for her surgery.
 I highly recommend 100%!!!"- Deb G / Google / Dec 10, 2020